 ECE and WES reports are accepted.

-Preference is given to International Applicants who have completed at least 12 semester credits at an accredited college/university in the United States.
+VERY STRONG preference is given to International Applicants who have completed at least two semesters at an accredited college/university in the United States.

 3 Letters of Recommendation.
 Three PharmCAS letters of recommendation are required.
 Electronic submission is strongly preferred.
 You will need to designate your evaluators as part of your PharmCAS application.
 All applicants must use PharmCAS recommendation forms.
 PharmCAS recommendation forms for Fall 2016 admission will not be available until July, 2015Letter of recommendation requirements: